Bahnasy2001/DEPI_DevOpsTasks/README.md

 In this task, MongoDB and Mongo Express are deployed on a Kubernetes cluster using Kubernetes ConfigMaps, Secrets, Persistent Volumes, Persistent Volume Claims, Deployments, and Services.
 MongoDB is managed through a ClusterIP service, while Mongo Express is exposed via a LoadBalancer service for easy access.
 This setup allows database management using the Mongo Express web interface.

 Each lab is organized in its own directory with a detailed README file that includes instructions and key concepts.
 The labs are ideal for anyone looking to deepen their knowledge of Kubernetes and its ecosystem.

+### Task 18: Deploying a Highly Available 3-Tier Architecture on AWS with Terraform

+In this task, This Terraform project deploys a scalable 3-tier architecture on AWS with public subnets for web servers, private subnets for application servers, and private subnets for an RDS MySQL database.
+It uses an S3 bucket for state storage and DynamoDB for state locking, ensuring high availability and redundancy.

+---